About the Data

 Coverage

-GOGEL contains data on the upstream and midstream subsectors of the oil & gas industry.
+GOGEL contains data on the upstream, midstream and power subsectors of the oil & gas industry.
 The database covers

 • 95% of oil & gas production